Mod-$2$ Hecke algebras of level $3$ and $5$: Complements and questions

 \subsection{Remaining questions}

 We close with a number of questions not answered in this text. \begin{enumerate}[itemsep = 5pt] \item Can \cref{a1,B} be generalized to all primes $N \equiv 3, 5 \mod{8}$?
 See \cref{thing} for a discussion of the limitations of our methods. \end{enumerate} Let $\RRR'(N, \FF_2)_\one$ be the deformation ring with {conditions \eqref{wwe} and \eqref{wwe2} imposed}.
-One can show that $\varphi: \RRR(N, \FF_2)_\one \to A(N, \FF_2)_\one$ factors through $\RRR'(N, \FF_2)_\one$, so that there are natural surjective maps
+Recall that $\RRR(N, \FF_2)_\one$ is the quotient of $\hat \RRR(N, \FF_2)_\one$ subject to the purely local level-$N$ shape condition \eqref{levelNintro}, whereas $\RRR'(N, \FF_2)_\one$ a priori satisfies a global condition (see also the discussion in \cref{levelnshapeintro}).
+One can show that the surjection from $\RRR(N, \FF_2)_\one$ to $A(N, \FF_2)_\one$ factors through $\RRR'(N, \FF_2)_\one$, so that there are natural surjective~maps